 CanExport SMEs: Applicant's guide

-Please continue to consult this page for program updates.
+Please visit this page for program updates.

 The mandate of the CanExport SMEs program is to support the export efforts of Canadian companies who are the primary producers of goods and services and/or key players in the exportation of Canadian goods and services, into new international markets.
 The program funds projects that have the potential to contribute significantly to Canada's economic growth by providing up to $50,000 to SMEs registered in Canada for international business development activities.